 Schools and their larger community are confronted with putting the pieces back together following sudden, tragic events such as death or serious injury to students and staff, bus accidents, fires, natural or man-made disasters and violence.
 The aftermath of tragedies on individual children and adults is not simple to predict.
-According to the National Institute of Mental Health, research indicates that both adults and children demonstrate a wide range of reactions following a catastrophic event.
+According to the National Institute of Mental Health, both adults and children demonstrate a wide range of reactions following a catastrophic event.

 The goal after an emergency is to return to the business of learning and restore the infrastructure of the school as quickly as possible.
-There are four key components of recovery that need to be addressed so that a smooth transition can be achieved back to a relative state of normalcy and the healing process can began.
+There are four key components of recovery that need to be addressed so that a smooth transition to a relative state of normalcy can be achieved and the healing process can begin.
 They are:

-- 1. Emotional Recovery
+- 1. Emotional and Behavioral Recovery

 - 2. Academic Recovery

 - 3. Physical/Structural Recovery

 - 4. Business/Fiscal Recovery